Zendro-dev/Zendro-dev.github.io/zendro_cli.md

 2. If you want to upload a file to a remote Zendro server, it is also possible via Zendro CLI.
 All configuration could be modified in the file `zendro/.env.migration`.
 After the configuration, you can execute `zendro bulk-create -f <filename> -n <modelname> -s <sheetname> -r`, e.g. `zendro bulk-create -f ./country.csv -n country -r`.

 ## Download Records
-In general, there are two options to download records through Zendro CLI.
-Meanwhile, each field is surrounded by `"` for differentiating fields.
-And all records would be fetched and organized into one CSV file.
+In general, it is possible to download all data into CSV format in two ways, either using the Zendro CLI or the Zendro Single Page App.
+Here every attribute will be quoted to avoid ambiguity and enable seamless integration with the zendro bulk creation functionalities.

-1. If the Zendro instance is installed locally, then user can execute the command in the path of `graphql-server`: `zendro bulk-download  -f <filename> -n <modelname>`.
-Besides, the configuration file is `graphql-server/.env`, which includes delimiters and batch size for converting records into a CSV file.
+1. If the Zendro instance is installed locally, then user can execute the command in the `graphql-server` folder: `zendro bulk-download -f <filename> -n <modelname>`.
+To configure delimiters (`ARRAY_DELIMITER`, `FIELD_DELIMITER` and `RECORD_DELIMITER`) and record-limit (`RECORD_LIMIT`), set the according environment variables in  `graphql-server/.env`

-2. If the Zendro instance is accessible remotely, then user needs modify the configuration file firstly, namely `zendro/.env.migration`.
-After that, user can execute `zendro bulk-create -f <filename> -n <modelname> -r` to download records.
+2. If the Zendro instance is accessible remotely, modify the  `zendro/.env.migration` configuration file to map to the remote Zendro instance.
+After that, execute `zendro bulk-create -f <filename> -n <modelname> -r` to download the records to CSV.